Good Food and Wine Show 2011

 On to the star attraction of the day – Heston!
 Arriving at the chefs in action theatre I was confronted with a terribly disorganised queueing system and overheard that the lady at the front has been queueing for an hour and a half.
 People proceeded to push in to the roughly formed queue and we meandered around a little bit of poorly constructed queue lane.
 I know people mock the British for their love of queueing, but honestly, it is the fair and peaceful way to deal with people – especially with so many evidently selfish folk who have no respect for others.
 When we queued to get tickets to see David Attenborough and people jumped the queue, I was ready to forcibly lift them up and put them in their deserved place at the back, and that was for a free ticket, for Heston, people had paid.
 In this instance I wasn’t hugely bothered, I was just happy to see Heston, we hadn’t paid out for VIP, so I was ok, but I do wish people would learn to queue!!
 Luckily I was on my own so I managed to get a seat fairly close to the front.

 Heston was great, charming and an engaging speaker.
 He didn’t cook.
 I’ve heard a few people criticise this, but come on, what is Heston going to cook for about 300 home cooks?!
 I don’t know about the more wealthy among us, but I certainly don’t have a centrifuge at home and I very much doubt my supervisor would agree to letting me use our liquid nitrogen to cook bacon!
 I really enjoyed Hestons discussion and experiment showing the differences between taste and flavour and his visual display and run through of the method behind the madness of several of the fat duck dishes was cool.
 He gave some brilliant, in depth and from the heart answers to the questions asked from the audience.
-Despite being sat in the “cheap seats” I did manage to get the attention of the chair to ask him my question (I’m getting good at this after David Attenborough, if you look a little crazy and overexcited it seems to help ).
+Despite being sat in the “cheap seats” I did manage to get the attention of the chair to ask him my question (I’m getting good at this after David Attenborough, if you look a little crazy and overexcited it seems to help :P).
 Apparently if he could cook for anyone in history it would be Einstein (cue pleased giggles from me).
 But he also told me a great story about how food is intimately connected to our personalities and memories.
 One old lady he presented with a bag of sweets (traditional meal ending at the fat duck), burst in to tears, overwhelmed by previously forgotten memories of her Grandmother.
 It was very touching.

 So Heston was great, but I was definitely disappointed by the organisation of the GFWS.
 Entry tickets are definitely worth the cost – in wine tasting alone.
 However the Chefs in Action tickets do not include this and at R350 for the cheap seats (where you are made to feel a little bit like economy class), R750 for “VIP” where you are actually involved in the show and up to R1500 for a “master class” I think they are pushing it.
 My friend Tandy had a really terrible experience at her James Martin masterclass.
 To make it worth the cost for the participants, I think they should have made it a smaller theatre and charged the R350 to just enough people to make it an intimate and special experience.
 Hopefully they will improve this for next year and tempt me back.